ACADLab/SA-DS/README.md

 ## Description

-SA-DS is a project that introduces a comprehensive dataset tailored for DNN-Accelerators, marking a stride towards automating DNN (AI) Accelerators.
-This dataset is designed to support the training, fine-tuning, and employment of multi-short prompt inputs for Large Language Models (LLMs).
-For an in-depth understanding of the project's objectives and methodologies, we highly recommend reviewing our accompanying paper available at [this link](archive-link).
+This project SA-DS focuses on automating AI acclerators by introducing a domain focused dataset tailored for DNN (AI)-Accelerators.
+This dataset is consists of SCALA files that are used to generate Gemmini hardware accelerators, contains file formats that designed to support the training, fine-tuning, and employment of multi-short prompt inputs for Large Language Models (LLMs).
+For an complete understanding of the project's objectives and methodologies, we recommend reviewing our paper available at [this link](archive-link).

 ## Getting Started